 Are you new to Roasted Broccolini?
 It was something I often saw listed as a side at restaurants, but didn’t give much thought to making it at home.
 Had anyone told me how easy, delicious, and FAST cooking broccolini in the oven is, I wouldn’t have waited so long!

-In addition to minimal prep time, our friend baby broccoli has a few other distinct advantages over his larger cousin.
+In addition to minimal prep time, baby broccoli has a few other distinct advantages over his larger cousin, regular broccoli.

 - Less Waste.
 You eat the entire broccolini, floret and stem!
 (You can cook the core of regular broccoli stems too, but you need to trim away and discard the outsides first—see this post for the best ever Roasted Broccoli for a tutorial.)